sathishyadav024/CI-CD-Implementation/README.md

 codecommit image : ![alt text](<Screenshot 2024-04-21 182138-1.png>)

-ELASTICBEANSTALK :
+# ELASTICBEANSTALK :

-The elasticbeanstalk is works as a platform as a aservice
+The elasticbeanstalk is works as a platform as a service

 Elastic Beanstalk is a service for deploying and scaling web applications and services.
 Upload your code and Elastic Beanstalk automatically handles the deployment—from capacity provisioning, load balancing, and auto scaling to application health monitoring.